LaraCalic/SDMasterMindProject03/README.md

 # SDMasterMindProject03
-This project creates a digital clock using HTML, CSS & Javascript

 This project shows how to build a digital clock with **HTML, CSS and JavaScript**.

-This is the how it should look like:
+This is how it should look like:
 <p align="center">
   <img width="460" height="300" src="https://user-images.githubusercontent.com/81815115/216552171-2cbc632f-0c6d-4e05-ac9e-03925ab61202.png">
 </p>